-The design proposal took advantage of the natural characteristics of a corner of an open park fronting the town’s main street, which afforded views to significant sites; The capture site, siege site and railway platform.
-Drawing on accounts of observers gathering within the trees during the siege, and Ned Kelly’s strong association with the ‘bush’, the Ned Kelly Interpretive Centre provides public space and facilities and sequence of galleries centred on the key sites.
+The proposal took advantage of the natural characteristics of a corner of an open park fronting the town’s main street, which afforded views to the significant sites: the capture site, siege site and railway platform.
+Drawing on accounts of observers gathering within the trees during the siege, and Ned Kelly’s strong association with the ‘bush’, the Ned Kelly Interpretive Centre provides public space and a sequence of galleries that intermingle with the trees and focus from there on the key sites.

 Organisation: From Consolidated to Dispersed